 I’ve received many emails from followers who wanted to know my opinion on the matter of “Precious Metals vs. Cryptos.”
-So, I thought it would be a good idea to discuss the fundamental reason why I believe the precious metals are still the KEY ASSETS to own in the future.
+So, I thought it would be a good idea to discuss the fundamental reason why I believe precious metals are still the KEY ASSETS to own in the future.

-GOLD vs. BITCOIN: Price & Monetary Traits
+GOLD vs. Bitcoin: Price & Monetary Traits

-While the gold price has increased significantly since 2000, Bitcoin’s price has gone up exponential in a short period.
+While the gold price has increased significantly since 2000, Bitcoin’s price has gone up exponentially in a short period.
 The amount of gold that can be now purchased with one Bitcoin has increased dramatically from less than a half ounce at the beginning of 2017, to 3.4 oz currently:

 Normally, exponential price rises do not last.
 However, Bitcoin might be the one asset that is an exception to the rule…..
 FOR A WHILE.
 Many cryptocurrency analysts are forecasting a $10,000+ price by early 2018.
 I have no idea if Bitcoin will reach $10,000 next year, but I am more concerned about what happens in the next 5-1o years.
 Even though the Bitcoin price might shoot higher, it could also correct much lower and trade flat for several years as it did after its spike in 2013.

 On the other hand, gold, the king monetary metal, suffers the lowest overall score in the group.
-The reason gold has a lower rating that fiat currency or Bitcoin is due to advanced technology.
+The reason gold has a lower rating than fiat currency or Bitcoin is due to advanced technology.
 It’s much easier to buy groceries with $20 Federal Reserve Notes than using gold or silver coins.
 Furthermore, the supply of Bitcoin is more scarce than either gold or fiat currency (especially fiat currency as it has been printed into oblivion).

 While the table shows fiat currency and Bitcoin enjoy higher traits of money than gold, some factors in the graph above are misrepresented.
 Let me explain.
 First, the table shows that Bitcoin is highly durable.
 This is true only if the electric grid and internet remain in a highly functional state.
-Just look what happened to Puerto Rico after Hurricane Maria hit the island.
+Just look at what happened to Puerto Rico after Hurricane Maria hit the island.
 An astonishing 95% of the island is still without power…. and it will take months to restore power to the island.
 How does Bitcoin or electronic money function in Puerto Rico today?

 Even though Cash is king in Puerto Rico today, what would have happened if the U.S. Dollar went into hyperinflation at the very same time that Puerto Rico lost its power?
 Instead of using cash, people would be bartering and using gold and silver for trade.

 Second, the “predictable supply” category gives Bitcoin a “high” ranking while gold receives a “moderate” rating.
-Bitcoin can only accomplish a predictable supply if the electric grid, internet, and energy supply continue to provide the power for bitcoin mining and transactions.
+Bitcoin can only accomplish a predictable supply if the electric grid, internet, and energy supply continue to provide the power for Bitcoin mining and transactions.
 For Bitcoin to continue mining and providing transactions in the future, the world needs a cheap and growing energy supply.
 Unfortunately, a cheap and increasing power supply is not in the cards.

 The situation will only get worse going forward.
 Thus, advanced technology will come under a great deal of stress as energy production starts to decline.
-The problem with the money traits shown in the gold-fiat-bitcoin table above is that the ratings are based upon a highly advanced technical system that is assumed will continue for the next 2-3 decades.
+The problem with the money traits shown in the gold-fiat-Bitcoin table above is that the ratings are based upon a highly advanced technical system that is assumed will continue for the next 2-3 decades.
 I disagree.